project management · Aug 25, 2025

 7. Resistance to Sharing Ideas and Feedback

 In a non-collaborative environment, team members may be hesitant to share their ideas or provide feedback due to fear of criticism or a lack of psychological safety.
-This stifles creativity and prevents the team from leveraging the full potential of its members.
+This stifles creativity and prevents the team from using the full potential of its members.

 1. Proactive Communication